lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Matching Operator (MO) is the operator used to compare the Field Value and the Target Value.
 The Matching Operator may require some parameters.
 MO is only used during the compression phase.
+The set of MOs defined in this document can be found in {{chap-MO}}.

 * Compression Decompression Action (CDA) describes the pair of reciprocal compression and decompression processes.
 The CDA may require some parameters.
 CDA is used in both the compression and the decompression phases.
+The set of CDAs defined in this document can be found in {{chap-CDA}}.

 ## Rule ID